Massachusetts Route 3: Potential road-widening project

-Exit list
+Major intersections

 Route 3 was one of the freeways whose exits were once numbered with the "25 is 128" system, in which the Braintree Split was numbered "Exit 25" (due to it being the exit for Route 128), with numbers increasing away from Boston and decreasing toward Boston.
 Under the old system, the Sagamore Rotary was (on paper) "Exit 43."
 When the first 22 mi of the highway were resurfaced in 1975-76, the new numbers were instituted in that section.
 The Braintree section wasn't resurfaced in 1978, leaving a two-year gap when half the highway was on the new system while the other half was on the old system.
 During that time, the exit to Route 14 was "Exit 11" northbound and "Exit 33" southbound.
 Exit numbers on Route 3 were to be changed to those based on highway mileposts under a MassDOT project due to start in 2016, but this project was postponed.
 On November 18, 2019, MassDOT confirmed that, beginning in late summer 2020, the exit renumbering project will begin.
-The exit renumbering was done between December 1-14, 2020.
+The exit renumbering was done between December 1–14, 2020.